 COVID-19-related border controls and increased economic uncertainty have slowed global people movement.
 The level of migrant demand is uncertain at this time, but will likely be reduced globally for some time.
-Australia's relative stability and strong health services will make it an attractive destination for temporary and permanent migration, potentially boosting otherwise reduced demand for temporary and permanent visas and citizenship over the medium to longer-term.
+Australia's relative stability and strong health services will make it an attractive destination for temporary and permanent migration, including high-yield businesses and exceptional talent looking to relocate.
+This may potentially boost otherwise reduced demand for temporary and permanent visas and citizenship over the medium to longer-term.
 Our relative prosperity and stability during these uncertain times may also act as a driver for greater irregular migration, including from maritime approaches.